Back to Blog

 Note that these points matter when writing your IA:

-- Pick a focused topic that arranges with IB requirements
+• Pick a focused topic that aligns with IB requirements

 Students who excel at their Internal Assessments give enough time to planning and revising.
 You should start early, use this framework, and ask your supervisor for feedback when you need it.
 Your steadfast dedication to solid research and analytical writing will definitely show in your final score.